Family honor: Sweden

 The Swedish National Police Board and the Swedish Prosecution Authority define honor related crime as crimes against a relative who, according to the perpetrator and his family's point of view has dishonoured the family honor.
 These crimes are intended to prevent the family honor being damaged or to restore damaged or lost family honor.

 The most serious honor related crime is often organised and deliberate.
 Incidents include torture, forced suicides, forced marriages, rapes, kidnapping, assault, mortal threats, extortion and protecting a criminal.

-In a 2009 study by the Swedish Agency for Youth and Civil Society (MUCF), about 70 000 individuals of ages 16–25 stated they could not freely choose whom to marry.
+In a 2009 study by the Swedish Agency for Youth and Civil Society (MUCF), about 70,000 individuals of ages 16–25 stated they could not freely choose whom to marry.
 The MUCF report is limited to people aged 16–25 and for instance excludes adult women who wish to divorce but are threatened with violence due to family honor.
 Women in such situations face a greater threat as they are persecuted by both their own extended family and that of the husband.
 Some women's shelters report that nearly all women who seek refuge with them are fleeing honor based violence.
 In 2012, the county administrative board of Östergötland got a mandate to coordinate efforts against honor culture-based violence and persecution.

-According to an investigation of 3000 cases by newspaper Göteborgsposten, the most common scenario are girls being supervised and banned from being outside the home after school hours, who are forced to wear an Islamic veil and girls risking a forced marriage.
+According to an investigation of 3,000 cases by newspaper Göteborgsposten, the most common scenario are girls being supervised and banned from being outside the home after school hours, who are forced to wear an Islamic veil and girls risking a forced marriage.
 About 80% of the child victims have been physically abused, most frequently with bare hands but also being beaten with belts or cables.
 In several cases the children have been burned with kitchen utensils or metal objects.

-In a 2018 interview, researcher Astrid Schlytter stated that polls had shown that a third of all girls with two foreign-born parents faced restrictions in school, are forbidden to have a boyfriend and must be a virgin when they marry and they are not allowed to choose whom they marry.
-Using patterns of behaviour observed in Denmark, Norway and the UK, Schlytter estimated that there were 240.000 youth suffer under an honour culture (Swedish: hedersförtryck).
+According to John Åberg, the exact number of people who experience honor-related oppression in Sweden is unknown.
+State statistics put the number around 70,000.
+Researcher Astrid Schlytter claims, based on research conducted on British and other European populations, that the number of people who experience honor culture (Swedish: hedersförtryck) could be as high as 240,000.

 United Kingdom

 In the UK, honor crimes include forced marriage and female genital mutilation and honour based crimes disproportionally affect women from ethnic minorities.
-The number of honor crimes reported to police increased from 3335 in 2014 to 5595 in 2015, an increase of 68%, before a slight drop to 5105 in 2016.
+The number of honor crimes reported to police increased from 3,335 in 2014 to 5,595 in 2015, an increase of 68%, before a slight drop to 5,105 in 2016.
 Figures published by the Crown Prosecution Service showed that 256 crimes were referred to the CPS by police in 2016–17, about 5% of the cases reported.
 Of the 256 referrals, 215 lead to prosecutions which resulted in 122 convictions.